AI-sandbox/gnomix/README.md

 In the query_results.msp file, the first line is a comment line, that specifies the order and encoding of populations, eg:
 #Sub_population order/code: golden_retriever=0 labrador_retriever=1 poodle poodle_small=2

-The second line specifies the column names, and every following line marks a genome position.
+The second line specifies the column names, and every following line marks an interval on the genome.

 The first 6 columns specify
 - the chromosome